The Labelling Legislation

-- Where there is not enough space on a product to include the ingredients list or warnings and instructions for safe use, the manufacturer will include that information somewhere else in the packaging – for example, on a leaflet.
+- Where there is not enough space on a product to include the ingredients list, any warnings and instructions for safe use, the manufacturer will include that information somewhere else in the packaging; for example, on a leaflet.

 - The “Hand Book” symbol shows that information is included elsewhere in the packaging.